cdpxe/NetworkCovertChannels/README.md

 # NetworkCovertChannels

-Some network covert channel projects of my own research
+Some network covert channel projects of my own research.
+Please see [my website](http://steffen-wendzel.blogspot.com/p/covert-channel-software.html) for an explanation of these tools.

 This project contains some covert channel projects and also refers to some other repositories where I host additional covert channel projects.